TCLP libraries host an ever-growing membership in excess of 4000 readers & thinkers.

 At TCLP we encourage children to care for library books in a safe and trusted environment, where a sense of ownership, rather than punitive damages, is the key.
 When a book is lost or torn, members make good by assisting in the work of librarians, volunteers and Student Council members.

-‘Repair Tuesdays’ are when members come in for 2-3 hours to help us mend books, bring order to shelves and learn how to handle books in a more careful manner.
+‘Repair days’ are when members come in for 2-3 hours to help us mend books, bring order to shelves and learn how to handle books in a more careful manner.
+During repair time a snack is served and members are also encouraged to read as part of repair.
 This practice makes them more caring of books and reiterates their sense of belonging to the library.
 It reinforces responsibility, without instilling fear.